schana/carim-discord-bot/README.md

 # carim-discord-bot

 A simple Discord bot that responds to a few basic commands that also has a RCon interface for BattlEye servers.
+It also has the capability to link a discord channel to the server chat.

 ```
 usage: [--help] [--hello] [--random [RANDOM]]